operio-dev/operio-whitepaper/docs/02_market_problem.md

 Having witnessed enterprise digital transformation initiatives across multiple Fortune 500 organizations, our founding team has experienced firsthand how legacy ERP constraints create systematic operational inefficiencies and strategic blind spots that compound over time.

-This isn't theoretical analysis—it's operational scar tissue.
+This isn't theoretical analysis.
+It's operational scar tissue.
 We've seen how implementation failures destroy organizational confidence in technology transformation.
 We've watched talented professionals waste cognitive capacity on system limitations rather than strategic thinking.
 We've witnessed competitive opportunities missed because existing systems couldn't provide necessary intelligence fast enough.

 This deep market understanding, combined with our native AGI architecture approach, positions Operio to capture the massive market opportunity that traditional vendors cannot address through incremental improvements.

-We understand that AGI-native ERP isn't just about better software—it's about liberating human intelligence from the cognitive overhead that legacy systems impose.
+We understand that AGI-native ERP isn't just about better software.
+It's about liberating human intelligence from the cognitive overhead that legacy systems impose.
 It's about enabling organizations to think and act at the speed of their markets rather than the speed of their software.

 ### The Inevitability Thesis

-The market isn't just ready for an AGI-native ERP solution—it's desperately seeking one.
+The market isn't just ready for an AGI-native ERP solution, it's desperately seeking one.
 The $75 million investment in Manus AI demonstrates that institutional capital is actively flowing toward AGI-native business solutions, while the 10,000+ GitHub stars for Suna prove that the technical community recognizes the viability of autonomous agent architectures.

 But more than that, the transition is inevitable.
 Organizations that continue operating with legacy ERP systems will face the same fate as companies that refused to adopt internet-based operations in the 1990s.

 The question isn't whether AGI-native ERP will replace legacy systems.
 The question is which organizations will lead this transition and capture competitive advantages, and which will be forced to follow after their competitors have already established dominant positions.

 Operio enters this $78.4 billion opportunity as the first enterprise operating system designed natively for the AGI era, rather than retrofitted from legacy architectures.
-We're not just building better enterprise software—we're building the infrastructure for the next phase of human economic evolution.
+We're not just building better enterprise software.
+We're building the infrastructure for the next phase of human economic evolution.